-These building toys make great STEM / STEAM gifts for your kids because they not only are tons of fun but they improve fine motor skills, visual perception, hand-eye coordination, concentration, and problem solving.
+These building toys make great STEM / STEAM gifts for your kids because they are tons of fun and improve fine motor skills, visual perception, hand-eye coordination, concentration, and problem-solving.

 Building Gifts for Kids

 Build seven bouncing robots that use an electric motor and a spring-loaded mechanism to jump forward in a continuous motion.
 Learn about elasticity, potential and kinetic energy, the spring constant, cams and linkages.

 2. LEGO 3 in 1 Forest Animals (ages 7+)

 My kids love this 3 in 1 LEGO building toy set.
 You can make a monkey, teddy bear or a squirrel!
 I like that it gets taken apart and built again and again.

 3. Laser Pegs 8-in-1 Sports Car (ages 5 – 8)